inpefess/gym-saturation/joss-paper/paper.md

 # Summary
 ---

 `gym-saturation` is an OpenAI Gym [@DBLP:journals/corr/BrockmanCPSSTZ16] environment for reinforcement learning (RL) agents capable of proving theorems.
 Currently, only theorems written in a formal language of the Thousands of Problems for Theorem Provers (TPTP) library [@Sut17] in clausal normal form (CNF) are supported. `gym-saturation` implements the 'given clause' algorithm (similar to the one used in Vampire [@DBLP:conf/cav/KovacsV13] and E Prover [@DBLP:conf/cade/0001CV19]).
 Being written in Python, `gym-saturation` was inspired by PyRes [@DBLP:conf/cade/0001P20].
 In contrast to the monolithic architecture of a typical Automated Theorem Prover (ATP), `gym-saturation` gives different agents opportunities to select clauses themselves and train from their experience.
 Combined with a particular agent, `gym-saturation` can work as an ATP.
-Even with a non trained agent based on the clause size heuristic, `gym-saturation` can find refutations for 2245 (of 8257) CNF problems from TPTP v7.5.0.
+Even with a non trained agent based on heuristics, `gym-saturation` can find refutations for 688 (of 8257) CNF problems from TPTP v7.5.0.

 # Statement of need